3 Steps To The Perfect Kettlebell Swing

 Most people misunderstand and misuse kettlebells, mainly because they do not understand the unique principles of the kettlebell swing.
 The swing, specifically the double-handed swing, is a rite of passage in the kettlebell world.
 To fully understand kettlebells and all of their unique biomechanical benefits, this basic swing motion must be executed correctly.

 The swing — which is all glutes, all the time — is beloved for its hinge.
-When a person swings the kettlebell correctly, he or she engages the posterior chain and fires the glutes and hamstrings and gets the areas that have been weakened or deactivated by day-to-day sitting to strengthen and work.
+When a person swings the kettlebell correctly, he or she engages the posterior chain and fires the gluten and hamstrings and gets the areas that have been weakened or deactivated by day-to-day sitting to strengthen and work.
 The kettlebell swing is a perfect tool to help battle some of these issues and wage a war on these imbalances.

 Be patient if you can’t master it right away.
 Remember these are muscles and movement patterns that have not been worked in a while.
 When you begin to fire your glutes and hamstrings, you’re reactivating or teaching them to work and pitch in during simple motions like walking, running, jumping, kicking, lunging and squatting.